• Skip to main content

 • THC (Marijuana)

-Companies not regulated by the DOT, or those doing work for the Federal government, are generally free to structure their drug-free workplace program as they see fit, based on their needs, safety concerns, and industry.
+Companies not regulated by the DOT or the Federal government are generally free to structure their drug-free workplace program as they see fit.
+They base their program on their needs, safety concerns, and industry.
 Industries where substance abuse, and therefore, drug testing, is common include:

 • Mining